nwindmeyer/Gastric_Cancer_Datasets/Code/gse62254_explore_data.md

     ##    Diffuse Intestinal      Mixed
     ##        142        150          8

-Let's get rid of the "Mixed" samples
+Let’s get rid of the “Mixed” samples

 ``` r
 mixed = which(lc=="Mixed")